chalk/chalk/readme.md

 ### chalk.supportsColor

 Detect whether the terminal [supports color](https://github.com/sindresorhus/supports-color).
+Used internally and handled for you, but exposed for convenience.

 Can be overridden by the user with the flags `--color` and `--no-color`.

-Used internally and handled for you, but exposed for convenience.
+For situations where using `--color` is not possible, add an environment variable `FORCE_COLOR` with any value to force color.
+Trumps `--no-color`.

 ### chalk.styles